Food-Truck-TrackR-Build-Week/back-end/README.md

 - `req.body`: a `url` (string) is required
 - returns the updated array of the `itemPhotos`

-POST /api/menuItems/:id/customerRatings - restricted, adds a `customerRating` to the `menuItem` with the given id
+POST /api/menuItems/:menuItemId/customerRatings/:dinerId - restricted, adds (or replaces) a `customerRating` for the `menuItem` with the given menuItemId associated with the `diner` with the given dinerId

 - `req.body`: `customerRating` is required
 - returns the `customerRating` added to the `menuItem`